From holy spirit to Holy Ghost

 They needed another compelling image.

-They formed the "Confraternity of the Servants of the Holy Ghost" in 1879.
+These leaders formed the "Confraternity of the Servants of the Holy Ghost" in 1879.

 Among them was John Joseph Keane, Bishop of Richmond, Virginia.
 So convinced was he of the power of this movement that he predicted that devotion to the Spirit "would naturally be the dominant devotion of the future church."
 He wrote this in 1883.